Muhammad Yunus takes oath as head of Bangladesh’s interim government

 The Nobel Peace laureate says he will perform his duties ‘sincerely’ as he is selected interim leader after Sheikh Hasina’s resignation.

-Nobel Peace laureate Muhammad Yunus has been sworn in as the head of Bangladesh’s interim government, three days after Prime Minister Sheikh Hasina was forced to resign and flee to neighbouring India.
+The Nobel Peace Prize-winning economist Muhammad Yunus has been sworn in as the head of Bangladesh’s interim government, three days after Prime Minister Sheikh Hasina was forced to resign and flee to neighbouring India.

-Yunus, 84, took oath during a ceremony at the presidential palace in capital Dhaka on Thursday night, attended by political leaders, civil society leaders, generals and diplomats.
+Yunus, 84, took the oath during a ceremony at the presidential palace in Dhaka on Thursday night that was attended by political leaders, civil society leaders, generals and diplomats.

 “I will uphold, support and protect the constitution,” Yunus said as he was administered the oath by President Mohammed Shahabuddin, adding that he will perform his duties “sincerely”.

-More than a dozen members of his cabinet, who are titled advisers, not ministers, also took the oath, as the caretaker government now seeks to restore peace and prepare for new elections.
+More than a dozen members of his cabinet, whose titles are advisers, not ministers, also took the oath as the caretaker government will now seek to restore peace and prepare for new elections.

 Keep readinglist of 4 items